About Douglas Thomas Wallace

 In case you don’t know what a Scanner is, some people call us: Jack-Of-All-Trades, Polymaths, Multi-potentialities or my favorite, Renaissance People.
 The fact that we can’t agree on a name of ourselves, seems fitting.

 No matter what we call ourselves, the above names mean: a person who has many interests and creative pursuits.
-The world sees us as someone who can’t decide on just one thing to do with their life.
-We jump from thing to thing or interest-to-interest often at the exasperation of our friends and family.
-They just don’t get our obsession with learning new things and the good news is, they don’t have to.
+The world sometimes sees us as someone who can’t decide on just one thing to do with their life.
+They see us a jumping from interest-to-interest.
+But really, that’s not true.
+They just don’t get our obsession with learning new things.
+The good news for us is, they don’t have to get it.

 I originally started this site back in 2009 as a channel for my curiosities.
 I like to write about things that catch my interest.
 One day I may write about art, the next day it could be about a person who started a business that specializes in yard gnomes.
 I never no where my muse will take me.

 My main goal of this site is being able to inspire other’s to pursue their own ideas whether it’s for business or, “just because I want to.”
 You never know where those ideas will lead.
-Maybe it’s be the next million dollar idea, maybe it’s not?
+Maybe it will be the next million dollar idea, maybe not?
 But you won’t know until you try to get it out to the world and find out.

 I want people to be able to say, “Maybe my idea isn’t so weird,” after they read each of these quirky, bizarre, obscure ideas and see how people brought them to fruition.